-Running the activity
+Running the activity:

-2. Instruct the participants on the fishbowl rules:
+- Instruct participants on the fishbowl rules:

 “Four people should sit on the chairs.
 They will start the conversation.
 One chair is to be kept empty all the time.
 It is available for whoever wants to join the conversation.
 When someone sits on the empty chair, someone else (typically the one either sitting longer or less involved in the current conversation) has to leave, vacating one chair.
 The other participants who are not sitting on the fishbowl chairs cannot get involved in the conversation.
 They are listeners.
 If they are to speak, they first have to sit on the empty chair.”

-3. Select a topic for the fishbowl conversation and get started.
+- Select a topic for the fishbowl conversation and get started.